Approve Veolia Water to hire engineers for wastewater plant earthquake safety study

 Why This Vote Matters

-The council unanimously approved allowing Veolia Water to hire ZFA Structural Engineers to study earthquake safety at the city's wastewater treatment plant.
-The study will assess whether the plant's buildings and equipment can withstand seismic activity and identify what upgrades are needed to meet current safety standards.
+The council unanimously approved letting Veolia Water hire ZFA Structural Engineers to study earthquake safety at the city's wastewater treatment plant.
+The study will assess whether the plant's buildings and equipment can withstand earthquakes and identify what upgrades are needed to meet current safety standards.
 This matters because the wastewater treatment plant is critical infrastructure that must continue operating after an earthquake to protect public health and the environment.
-The approval was routine, with all seven council members voting yes, consistent with their typical support for contract matters.

 Auto-generated context.
 Source: official meeting records.